 Bridgeway Academy opened as Helping Hands Center for Special Needs in 2005 in Worthington.
 In 2008, the organization moved to its current location in the Old North neighborhood of Columbus, Ohio – 2500 Medary Avenue.
 Today, the organization’s classrooms employ evidence-based teaching and therapy methods and offer many unique assets.
 In January 2016, Helping Hands Center for Special Needs changed its name to Bridgeway Academy.
 The name and brand change is the result of the exponential growth of the organization over the past ten years.
 In Fall of 2017, the Secondary School and Therapy Center was opened at 2155 Fenton Street in the Morse Road Corridor.
 This building houses grades 4-11 and the Life Skills and Vocational Skills Center.
 The Medary Avenue building became known as the Primary School and Therapy Center and houses grades pre-K through 3.
 Bridgeway Academy will continue to make meaningful connections in the community, helping students and families to build bridges from school to home, home to community and from high school into young adulthood.

-Bridgeway Academy is a non-profit organization with a mission to inspire the potential and celebrate the ability of every child.
+Inspire the potential and celebrate the ability of every child.

 A world of opportunity for every child and a community of support for every family.